menu

 Beverly’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Beverly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Beverly does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Beverly in 2022 was $13,018, which is low income relative to Washington and the nation.
-This equates to an annual income of $52,072 for a family of four.
+The per capita income in Beverly in 2022 was $13,394, which is low income relative to Washington and the nation.
+This equates to an annual income of $53,576 for a family of four.
+However, Beverly contains both very wealthy and poor people as well.

 Beverly is an extremely ethnically-diverse town.
 The people who call Beverly home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Beverly, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Beverly residents report their race to be Native Hawaiian.
 Important ancestries of people in Beverly include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.